JoeB-cybersecurity/Car-Search-Complier-Sorter-OOD/README.txt

 Fixes required:
-This program could use a lot of optimisation and fixes including but no limited to -Using functions to organise code, replace reused code -Using a better way to store items in arrays?
+This program could use a lot of optimisation and fixes including but not limited to -Using functions to organise code, replace reused code -Using a better way to store items in arrays?
 Such as removing some arrays that arn't needed -Removing unused/commented out code